 That Thompson sampling should fail here is perhaps unsurprising: it only selects actions that have some probability of being optimal, and action $N+1$ can never be optimal. variance-IDS (Equation \ref{eq:variance-ids-target-gvfs}) fails when the learning target is $Q_*$ because the approximation in information gain (based on the variance of $\tilde{Q}_*$ at action $N+1$, which is 0) fails to account for the information gain accrued from the revealing observation not \textit{directly} tied to value.
 However, a variant of IDS which includes the revealing observation within the GVF can, and does, prioritize the action $N+1$.
 Figure \ref{fig:inform_bandit_log} shows the learning scaling as we increase the number of actions $N$ together with a solid line of $y=x$ to show scaling.

-Figure \ref{fig:chain_log} presents a similar result in an RL setting, with long-term consequences.
-This environment is described in Figure \ref{fig:chain}, and presents the additional challenge that an agent seeking the rewarding state-action must \textit{commit} to its plan of action over multiple timesteps.
+Figure \ref{fig:chain_log} presents a similar result in an RL setting.
+The environment shares a similar spirit as the informative bandit problem, but with delayed consequences.
+The environment is similar to the chain described in Figure \ref{fig:chain}, except that exactly one of $r_0, \dots, r_{\tau-1}$ is $1$ while all the rest are $0$, and that if the agent reaches state $\tau-1$, there will be an additional observation revealing the index of the nonzero reward.
+Compared to the bandit problem, this environment presents the additional challenge that an agent seeking the revealing information must \textit{commit} to its plan of action over multiple timesteps.

 Nevertheless, we see exactly the same phenomenon as the bandit setting.
-Only IDS with GVF learning target is able to effectively prioritize the revealing state, and use this to learn in episodes close to constant in the number of states.
+We take the cumulants of GVFs to be equal to the observation vector.
+Only IDS with GVFs as the learning target is able to effectively prioritize the revealing state, and uses this to learn the optimal policy in episodes close to constant in the number of states.
 These examples provide an evocative illustration for the potentially huge benefits from a judiciously information-seeking agent.
-However, as we will show in the next section, they also provides an interesting edge case for some of the downsides in IDS' one-step approximation.
+However, as we will show in the next section, they also provide an interesting edge case for some of the downsides in IDS' one-step approximation.

-\subsubsection{One-Step Approximations and the Benefits of Pessimism}
+\subsection{One-Step Approximations and the Benefits of Pessimism}

-The regret bound established in Section \ref{se:cost-benefit} motivates the design of an IDS agent.
-However, recall that instead of optimizing over sums of information ratios, for computational tractability, an IDS agent decouples decisions across time and optimizes a conditional information ratio during each timestep.
-This simplification comes at a price.